 There is a tension between referring to a response as being 'triggered', while simultaneously considering the reasonableness of the response.

 whether that action was reasonable.
 S.46(7) is silent on that.
 The government’s view could perhaps be that the reasonableness limitation is implicit in causation.

-Level 4 – the Ultimate Demise of the Person of Ordinary Sensibilities
+Level 4 – the Ultimate Demise of the Person of Ordinary

 Section 46(6) contains a further refinement of the Person of Ordinary Sensibilities, dealing with the situation where there is a known person at whom content is directed, or who is the subject of it.
 At this point the Person of Ordinary Sensibilities is abandoned and replaced with the person’s own sensibilities.

 relevant to the content, about a particular person at whom content is directed, the risk of significant physical or psychological impact on that person is to be considered, taking into account any of the following known to or

 (a) that person’s characteristics;